-Certain three-year programs can qualify a student for the baccalaureate degree at Lipscomb University upon the satisfactory completion of the first year of professional school in the areas indicated above (see page 38).
+Certain three-year programs can qualify a student for the baccalaureate degree at Lipscomb University upon the satisfactory completion of the first year of professional school in the areas indicated above (see page 39).
 A student must complete all general education requirements for the B.A. or B.S. degree, a minimum of 18 hours toward a major, and approximately 92 semester hours during the three years at Lipscomb.

-By cooperative agreement with Tennessee Technological University, the Nuclear Engineering Department at The University of Tennessee at Knoxville, and Vanderbilt University, a student who completes a specific three-year program may transfer to the College of Engineering at any of these schools and complete an engineering degree in approximately two years.
+By cooperative agreement with Tennessee Technological University and Vanderbilt University, a student who completes a specific three-year curriculum plan may transfer to either of these schools and complete an engineering degree in approximately two years.
+For students interested in other schools of engineering, individual curriculum plans can be developed.
 The Bachelor of Science degree in pre-engineering will be conferred by Lipscomb University upon satisfactory completion of specified requirements at the engineering school.
-Specific details may be obtained from the Department of Physics (see page 174), or the Director for the Raymond B. Jones School of Engineering.
+Specific details may be obtained from the Dean of the Raymond B. Jones College of Engineering.